digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/examples/README.md

 This can be safely achieved by first "disowning" the load-balancer from the original Service, which turns all mutating actions (load balancer creates, updates, and deletes) into no-ops.
 Afterwards, the load-balancer can be taken over by a new Service by setting the `kubernetes.digitalocean.com/load-balancer-id` annotation accordingly.

+**Note:** The new Service's cluster must reside in the same VPC as the original Service.
+Otherwise, ownership cannot be passed on.
+See the [DigitalOcean VPC documentation](https://www.digitalocean.com/docs/networking/vpc/) for details.

 The workflow below outlines the necessary steps.

 ### Workflow